 If you plan on traveling to areas with high turbidity, bring a gallon ziplock bag or a bag designated for settling water.
 Scoop up the silty water and let it settle for a few minutes.
 Clearwater will remain in the upper column, with sediment falling to the bottom.
-Decant the top water layer off into your filtration device, or filter from the top of the bag.
+Gradually pour the upper layers of water into your filtration device, or filter from the top of the bag.
 This is an easy and cheap "pre-filtration" technique for these areas.
 Some gravity systems have a "sediment collecter" in the bottom, like the MSR Autoflow XL.

 Durability and Maintenance

 Reliable backpacking water filters are durable in construction.
 You don't want to be without a filter simply because it gets dropped.
 You also don't want to spend hours maintaining it.
 21st-century products are available that offer high quality and reliable with minimal durability.